kleinesfilmroellchen/spcasm/doc/src/errors.md

 ## Advice

-### spcasm::non_direct_page_label
+### spcasm::non_direct_page_reference

 ```
-  ☞ This label "data" has an 8-bit value, did you want to use it in direct page addressing?
+  ☞ This reference "data" has an 8-bit value, did you want to use it in direct page addressing?
     ╭─[examples/test.spcasm:10:1]
  10 │    MOV A,$3320+X ;= F5 20 33
  11 │    MOV A,$FF00+Y ;= F6 00 FF